 Although Rome has periodically made efforts to modernize, there’s no escaping the city’s ancient history at every turn.
 New and the old are interlaced, and Romans habitually extol and condemn their ancient city in the same sentence.
 They bemoan the frustrations of abysmal traffic circulation, for example, and yet they pride themselves on navigating the labyrinthine quarters with alacrity, colorful language and wild gesticulation.

 Romans’ love-hate relationship with history is evident in the architecture and urban planning, but it also informs their art, design, food, music and language.

-Although I’ve been a collector, even a hoarder since childhood, I credit Rome with awakening my fascination with the living past.
+I’ve been a collector, even a hoarder since childhood, but I credit Rome with awakening my fascination with the living past.
 One man’s artifact is a Roman’s quotidian necessity.
 The past is not relegated to museums or worse, the dump.
 It coexists and enriches the present.

 New York covets the new and improved, and Paris fastidiously collects and curates the most valuable gems from the past.
 But Rome simultaneously lives in the past and the present.
 Comfortably.
 Happily.
 Willfully.
 In a sense, Rome is timeless for this reason.
 It embraces its living past.

 This has been a circuitous meander to be sure, but it leads to Essex, New York, another “city” that embraces its living past.
 Alright, “city” is a stretch.
 Essex is a village, a small village.
 With a year-round population well under a thousand residents Essex is a mere freckle on Rome’s or Paris’ cheek.
 And yet this charming freckle simultaneously lives in the past and the present.
 Comfortably, happily and willfully.
 Essex embraces its living past, especially when it comes to architecture.
 Two centuries of heritage and life permeated by a built environment dating almost exclusively to the first half of the 19th century.
 Indeed many of the current residents were drawn to Essex precisely because of the historic built environment.